 Joyner Park Community Center

 Joyner Park is comprised of 117 acres - 84 of which are currently being used.
-Plans call for the center to be constructed on a portion of the park's 33 remaining acres.
+The new facility is being constructed on a portion of the park's 33 remaining acres.

 Designed to blend in with current Joyner Park structures and the natural habitat, the new 32,000-square-foot facility will feature a walking track, gymnasium for basketball, volleyball and pickleball, multi-purpose rooms, dance studio and kitchen.